-Welcome to our pages about Care Fee Funding.
+Welcome to our pages about Continuing Health Care Fee Funding.
 We are a firm who specialise in dealing with community law and helping families reach the right result if they should not be funding their care.

 The NHS is responsible for paying for people in care that are deemed to have a health need but with experience, we have found that the NHS avoid their duties thereby avoiding funding people’s care and instead, the person in care has to use their assets to fund their care.